 They were first introduced with WordPress 5.5 to allow site admins and content creators to include complex ready-to-use structures of nested blocks into their content with just a few clicks.

-And you are not limited to the patterns provided by WordPress or your theme.
+And you are not limited to the patterns provided by your theme.

-First, you’ll find tons of ready-to-use block patterns in the official WordPress Patterns directory.
+First, you’ll find tons of ready-to-use block patterns in the official WordPress Patterns gallery.

-In addition, you can create an unlimited number of custom patterns using the Patterns API or the editing tools available within the block editor.
-You can use custom patterns internally on your website, export them to other websites, or share them publicly on the Patterns directory.
+In addition, you can create an unlimited number of patterns using the Patterns API or the editing tools available within the block editor.
+You can use custom patterns internally on your website, export them to other websites, or share them publicly on the Patterns gallery.

 Since WordPress 6.3, a brand new pattern system makes the pattern creation process more flexible and straightforward.
 Now it’s clearer what kind of layout you are building and what effect your customizations have across your website.

-Are you wondering how this system works and how to take advantage of the new editing features added to WordPress 6.3?
+But there’s much more to say about block patterns.
+Are you wondering how this system works and how to take advantage of the new editing features added with the most recent versions of WordPress?
 Let’s dive in.

 Prebuilt Block Patterns

-Prebuilt patterns are “not synced” block patterns, which means that changes made to a block pattern will only affect the specific instance you are editing and won’t be applied to any other instance you may have added to other posts or pages of your website.
+Prebuilt patterns are “not synced” block patterns, which means that changes you make to a block pattern will only affect the specific instance you are editing and won’t be applied to any other instance you may have added to other posts or pages of your website.

-You can use prebuilt patterns to include block layouts that you will customize in place, changing images, text, styles, or adding/removing elements.
+You can use prebuilt patterns to include block layouts that you can customize in place, changing images, text, styles, or adding/removing elements.

-Block patterns are reusable, meaning that once you have created your custom block pattern, you can add it anywhere on your website and customize it with just a few clicks using the editor’s built-in controls.
+Once you have created a custom block pattern, you can add it anywhere on your website and customize it with just a few clicks using the editor’s built-in controls.

-You can browse and insert prebuilt block patterns from the Patterns tab in the Block Inserter, navigate to the Patterns admin section in the Site Editor, or the Patterns directory via the Explore all patterns button in the Block Inserter.
+You can browse and insert prebuilt block patterns from the Patterns tab in the Block Inserter or navigate to the Patterns admin section in the Site Editor.
+You can also discover new patterns in the Patterns Gallery.

-You can customize the group of blocks included in the pattern without affecting the registered pattern or any additional instance of it on your website.
+You are free to customize the group of blocks included in the pattern without affecting the registered pattern or any additional instance on your website.

-As we mentioned above, with WordPress 6.3 the pattern system has been streamlined and became more consistent.
+As mentioned above, with WordPress 6.3 the pattern system has been streamlined and became more consistent.

 It is now easier for the user to create custom patterns directly from the block editor and manage them from the WordPress dashboard without having to deal with code.